Thanatisia/py-web-utils/README.md

 + Version: v0.4.0

 ### Scripts
-+ yt-obtain-url : Simple YouTube URL title finder CLI utility
++ urltitlextr : Previously named yt-obtain-url, This is a Simple URL title extractor CLI utility that does 1 thing - extracts title from a given (or set of) URLs and returns it in a new file

 ### DISCLAIMER
 + This is for educational and for trial and error and testing purposes only